sessionIdentifier

 Register a Refund Transaction

-You'll only need this if you do card present refunds.
-For card not present refunds there is a different API call.
+You only need to use this if you do card present refunds.
+A different API call is used to implement card not present refunds.

 transactionIdentifier